 The original six graduate programs – Biochemistry, Immunology, Molecular Biology and Microbiology, Anatomy, Pharmacology and Experimental Therapeutics, and Physiology–and their faculty of 70 provided the foundation on which our school is built.
 These faculty and their students were a part of the Graduate School of Arts and Sciences prior to the founding of the Graduate School of Biomedical Sciences (GSBS).

 GSBS was the first graduate biomedical sciences school in the US to embrace a clinical research PhD training program.
 In 1985, Dr. Louis Lasagna came to Tufts to lead the Graduate School of Biomedical Sciences.
 He served as the school's dean until 2001 and was largely responsible for growth that saw the faculty nearly triple and the student body grow from about 40 to nearly 250.
 Dr. Lasagna's pioneering vision established a school in which basic, translational, and clinical research are strongly valued.
 This spirit enriched the GSBS, which has welcomed basic scientists, physician scientists and clinical investigators to its faculty.
 Under his guidance, the School formed two divisions in 1999, the Basic Science Division, home to faculty and programs focused on the basic research disciplines that underpin biomedical research, and the Clinical Research Division, home to a graduate program focused on physician trainees and others with advanced health-related degrees who are interested in this discipline.
-Dean Lasagna was followed by David Stollar (ad interim), Naomi Rosenberg and, most recently, Daniel Jay.
+Dean Lasagna was followed by David Stollar (ad interim), Naomi Rosenberg, Daniel Jay and most recently, Michael Chin (ad interim).